elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - domestic economy and foreign economy (rest of the world)
 - the excess savings in the domestic market show up as the desired borrowing (foreign investment minus foreign saving) in the foreign economy
 - the world real interest rate will be such that desired international lending by one country equals desired international borrowing by the other country
+- The sum of current accounts of all countries equals 0 (therefore, equilibrium is one big a system of linear equations)

 ### Twin Deficits

 - large government budget deficits and large current account deficits
 - proposition: government deficit reduces desired national saving and thus reduces current account surplus (reduces capital outflows)
 - A deficit due to higher government spending does reduce desired savings and thus also reduces the current account balance
+  - public savings decreases, so unless consumption decreases, national savings goes down
 - A deficit due to tax cuts (meaning no reduction in spending) will increase consumption if the Ricardian equivalence does not hold
   - The one thing to note is that in the long run, tax cuts without a reduction in government spending might end up hurting the national wealth as the interest paid by the government won't be going to all Canadians
 - Would require an increase in private saving, a decline in investment to offset, or a rise in current account deficit